 Nearly all families seek the support of a doctor or pediatrician when a child comes into their lives.
 This is a prime opportunity to introduce the importance of reading and access to books in the home to young families.
 During routine well-child visits from birth through age five, BookSpring supports literacy activities support the optimal language development in the child’s rapidly growing brain, and also help strengthen the social and emotional bonds between the child and the caregiver.

 BookSpring makes this possible by providing a steady stream of books to participating healthcare providers, as well as tips for parents to stimulate family literacy practices.
 The result is more children being read aloud to at an earlier age, and being better prepared for school.

 As part of an ongoing national effort to support pediatricians to promote early literacy, ReadWell promotes early literacy and school readiness in pediatric exam rooms by giving new books to children and advice to parents about the importance of reading aloud to support optimal child development.
-We also provide training and gently used books to participating sites in Central Texas.
-BookSpring currently works with 30 healthcare providers to provide:
+We also provide technical assistance and gently used books to participating sites in Central Texas.
+BookSpring currently works with over 20 healthcare providers to provide:

-Our ReadWell program is currently restricted to clinics that serve low income populations in Central Texas, that is families who are on CHiP, Medicaid, WIC, or no insurance at all.
-This reflects a deep cost discount due to the generous philanthropic support of agencies such as United Way of Greater Austin and The Moody Foundation.
-Each year over 20,000 children in the Greater Austin area served by ReadWell.
+Our ReadWell program is currently restricted to clinics that serve low income populations of at least 90% low income, that is families who are on CHiP, Medicaid, WIC, or no insurance at all.
+This reflects a deep cost discount due to the generous philanthropic support of many generous individuals and agencies such as United Way of Greater Austin and The St. David’s Foundation.
+Each year over 20,000 children are served by ReadWell.
 These children gain the lifelong benefits of being read aloud to and building home library from birth.